Charging a Tesla FAQ

 Ways of charging

 When you charge you are adding energy to the batteries and the rate at which that happens depends on the way you charge.
 We've included a MPH figure (multiply by about 1.5 for km/h) for each type of method as drivers tend to find it easier to think this way, however, this is only indicative and can vary between cars and driving conditions.
-The lower end of the figures are for the MX and the higher end of the range is for the M3 as an M3 can travel much further on a single kwh than a MX.
+The lower end of the figures are for the Model X and the higher end of the range is for the Model 3 as an Model 3 can travel much further on a single kwh than a MX.
 Most users will want to charge in one of the following ways:

 Car charging networks